-Use% of 100% so there is not sufficient capacity for Vault to write to the audit device log any longer.
-This means that as an operator engaged in troubleshooting the issue, you should prioritize increasing available capacity on the target file audit device in order to restore Vault service to applications and users.
+Use% of 100%, so there is not enough capacity for Vault to write to the audit device log.
+This means that as an operator engaged in troubleshooting the issue, you should increase available capacity on the target file audit device to restore Vault service to applications and users.

-It is important to focus on restoring use of the storage device as specified in the Vault configuration for the audit device at the configured path.
-It is not possible to add an additional device or change the path to a storage device with suitable capacity as a means to resolve a blocked file audit device issue.
+Your focus is on restoring use of the storage device as specified in the Vault configuration for the audit device at the configured path.
+It impossible to add an additional device or change the path to a storage device with suitable capacity as a means to resolve a blocked file audit device issue.

-TIP: Use a monitoring solution to alert at high watermark values for your storage devices that contain Vault file audit device logs so that you can proactively respond to an increasingly exhausted storage device and prevent it from impacting Vault operations.
-Enable multiple audit devices so that Vault can attempt writes to other devices when one is blocked if possible to do so.
+Use a monitoring solution to alert at high watermark values for your storage devices that contain Vault file audit device logs.
+This enables you to proactively respond to an increasingly exhausted storage device and prevent it from impacting Vault operations.
+Enable redundant audit devices so that Vault can try writes to other devices when one blocks if possible to do so.

 An extreme example of a blocked socket audit device is a closed TCP socket.

-For example, suppose that you have a log aggregation agent or other service listening locally on Vault servers through a TCP socket and you have enabled a Vault socket audit device to communicate with this agent.
+Suppose you have a log aggregation agent listening locally on Vault servers through a TCP socket, and you have enabled a Vault socket audit device to communicate with this agent.

-If the agent process is stopped, crashes, or otherwise stops listening on the TCP socket, then Vault will no longer write to that device since it cannot connect to its socket.
+If the agent process stops, crashes, or otherwise is not listening on the TCP socket, then Vault will no longer write to that device.
 This situation would require the operator to restore service to the listening process or otherwise enable Vault to connect to it again.

-TIP: In cases where Vault is writing to a socket audit device across a routed network, filters or firewalls could interfere with communication and cause a blocked audit device so keep this in mind when working with socket audit devices.
+In cases where Vault is writing to a socket audit device across a routed network, filters or firewalls could interfere with communication and cause a blocked audit device.
+Keep this in mind when working with socket audit devices.

-To diagnose a blocked socket audit device, check the Vault operational log output for ERROR level lines from the audit subsystems that reference failing to log responses as shown in this example:
+To diagnose a blocked socket audit device, check the operational log output for ERROR lines from the audit subsystems that reference failing to log responses as shown in this example:

 [ERROR] audit: backend failed to log response: backend=socket/ error="2 errors occurred: * write tcp 127.0.0.1:59660->127.0.0.1:9090: write: broken pipe * dial tcp 127.0.0.1:9090: connect: connection refused